ShipEngine/shipengine-php/docs/addressValidateExample.md

 print_r(json_encode($validated_address, JSON_PRETTY_PRINT));  // Return the AddressValidateResult Type as a JSON string.
 ```

-**Successful Address Validation Output:**: This is the `AddressValidateResult` Type serialized as JSON.
+**Successful Address Validation Output:** This is the `AddressValidateResult` Type serialized as JSON.
 ```json5
 {
   "valid": true,